omgaunicorn/WaterMe/PRIVACY_POLICY.md

 WaterMe uses the Apple provided analytics and crash reporting services.
 These services are provided by Apple, are opt-in by the user, and contain no personally identifiable information.
 If you would like to opt-out of this serivce see this page: https://support.apple.com/en-us/HT202100

 WaterMe uses the Realm persistence library to store data locally on the device.
 WaterMe does not use the Realm Cloud Platform.
 Information entered into WaterMe never leaves the device.
 Information entered into WaterMe is protected by the lock screen on your iOS device.
 The data can be accessed if the lock screen password is known.
-Do not enter sensitive data for storage within WaterMe.
+Do not enter sensitive or personally identifiable information data for storage within WaterMe.

 Realm collects a very small amount non-personally-identifiable analytics data.
 More information about what they collect can be seen here: https://github.com/realm/realm-cocoa/blob/master/Realm/RLMAnalytics.mm#L27-L53